- Developing political skills will foster relationships at work and build trust among colleagues and superiors.

-According to a study recently published in the Leadership & Organization Development Journal, strong political skills like building connections, fostering trust and influencing others are essential qualities of a transformational leader – and they can make you happier, too.
+According to a 2016 study published in the Leadership and Organization Development Journal, strong political skills – like building connections, fostering trust and influencing others – are essential qualities of a transformational leader, and they can make you happier, too.

-Wefald said the four main components of political skill – networking ability, apparent sincerity, social astuteness and interpersonal influence – are all areas good leaders excel in.
+Wefald said the four main political skills – networking ability, apparent sincerity, social astuteness and interpersonal influence – are all areas good leaders excel in.
 [See Related Story: DiSC Assessment: What Kind of Leader Are You?]

 "Someone with those skills is going to be in a better position to help the organization because they will be better able to get things done than someone who doesn't have those skills," Wefald said.

-The study's authors tested three types of interpersonal skills: emotional control, the control of one's own emotions; emotional sensitivity, the understanding emotions of others; and political skills, the ability to understand people and influence them in ways that contribute to success.
+The study's authors tested three types of interpersonal skills: emotional control, or the control of one's own emotions; emotional sensitivity, or the understanding of others' emotions; and political skills, or the ability to understand people and influence them in ways that contribute to success.

-Out of the three skill types, political skill was the only one to have an independent positive relationship with transformational leaders and their job satisfaction.
+Out of the three skill types, only political skills had an association with transformational leaders and their job satisfaction.

-The study's authors also discovered that those who were highly engaged in their work had both high transformational leadership and political skills.
+The study's authors also discovered that employees who were highly engaged in their work had both high transformational leadership and political skills.

-Wefald believes organizations can benefit by working to improve political skills in its leaders.
+Wefald believes organizations can benefit by working to improve political skills in their leaders.

 "Someone who is able to get along with everybody, get things done and is on board with the projects being done is going to help an organization as well as his or her own career," he said.

-Wefald admits, though, that trying to develop political skills is easier with some employees than others.
+However, Wefald admitted that developing political skills is easier for some employees than others.